What is an FLV File?

-If you’ve downloaded an FLV file and found that you can’t play it with Windows Media Player, rest easy.
+If you’ve previously downloaded an FLV file and find that you can’t play it with Windows Media Player, rest easy.
 There are other free media players that can do the job as you can see below.

 Open FLV Files with VLC Media Player